 The Company has voluntarily established two committees-the Nomination Committee and Remuneration Committee-for advising on the appointment and remuneration of directors and corporate/executive officers.
-Both committees are attended by Outside Directors, and their deliberations help ensure that the Company's decision-making process on nomination and remuneration are fair and impartial.
+Both committees include Outside Directors, and their deliberations help ensure that the Company's decision-making process on nomination and remuneration are fair and impartial.